-At The New Hope Center, patients can take comfort in knowing that they're in good hands.
-Dr. Robin and her team have performed more than X cycles over the past 16 1/2 years and the center's success rates are well above national averages.
+At The New Hope Center, patients can take comfort in knowing that they’re in good hands.
+Dr. Robin and her team have been performing IVF for more than 20 years, and the center’s success rates are well above national averages.

 Before the start of an IVF cycle, both partners will have a series of medical tests including screening for infectious disease, male semen analysis, and a catheter-fitting for the female.
 Often the female partner will be started on birth control pills to regulate her menstrual cycle and to facilitate scheduling.

 Injected ovarian-stimulating medications are used for approximately two weeks to cause the maximum number of egg cells to mature and become available for collection.
 During this time, frequent ultrasound examinations and blood tests are necessary to monitor the female partner's response to this treatment.

 On the retrieval day, the female partner receives IV anesthesia and is carefully monitored during her procedure.
 The egg cells are collected from the ovaries using a needle attached to a transvaginal ultrasound probe.
 No incision is necessary and the procedure is completed within 25 to 35 minutes.
 The male partner is asked to provide a semen specimen on the retrieval day as well.
 After the egg cells have been inspected, they may be incubated with the washed sperm for 18 hours, or specialized fertilization procedures such as intra-cytoplasmic sperm injection (ICSI) may be performed.